NCAAB Pittsburgh Panthers

 In 13 seasons at the helm, Dixon would guide the Panthers to the Big East tourney title game four times, winning it once, and 11 NCAA Tournament appearances.
 The 2008-09 squad, featuring star forward DeJuan Blair, reached No. 1 in the country at one point and made it to the Elite Eight for the first time since 1974.

-There was another Big East regular-season crown in 2011, but Dixon moved on to coach his alma mater TCU after the 2015-16 season, and it’s been rough going ever since.
+There was another Big East regular-season crown in 2011, but Dixon moved on to coach his alma mater, TCU, after the 2015-16 season and it’s been rough going ever since.
 The team was a combined 24-41 in two seasons under Kevin Stallings and has been under .500 in all four seasons since former Duke star Jeff Capel took over.

 The 2021-22 team was particularly downtrodden.
 Pitt Panthers team stats exhibited an offensively inept squad that ranked 348th nationally in scoring (61.5 points, the program’s lowest average since 1969).

-FAQs
+Pittsburgh Panthers FAQs

 Smith averaged 26.0 points and 11.0 rebounds in the 1988 NCAA Tournament before leaving for the NBA, where he twice averaged over 20.0 points per game in a nine-year career.